abhijithk1/api-service-generator/README.md

 To run the generated API service:

-1. Ensure the PostgreSQL Docker container is already running.
+1. Ensure the Docker container is already running.
 2. Run the API service:

     ```sh